#Conditional Translation

 - switch clauses

-[!NOTE] Translate-time attributes are not allowed in places where removal of the syntax node would lead to syntactically incorrect code.
+Translate-time attributes are not allowed in places where removal of the syntax node would lead to syntactically incorrect code.
 The current set of translate-time attribute locations guarantees that the code is syntactically correct after specialization.
 This is why translate-time attributes are not allowed before expressions.

-Update to the WGSL grammar
+#Update to the WGSL grammar

 The WGSL grammar allows attributes in several locations where translate-time attribute are not allowed (1).
 Conversely, the WGSL grammar does not allow attributes in several locations where translate-time attribute are allowed (2).